jandom/jandom/_posts/2020/2020-07-30-deploy-create-react-app-aws-pulumi/post4.md

 ## Refactoring the SSL certificate code

 The interesting stuff starts now.
-In the index.ts, the code looks like this.
+In the `index.ts`, the code looks like this.

 ```typescript
   // Per AWS, ACM certificate must be in the us-east-1 region.